astronozem/Casimir-Superfluid-Vacuum/README.md

 - Extreme environments revert to the same highly excited, saturated superfluid phase that existed in the very early universe.

-The superfluid vacuum admits a maximum creation rate $\Gamma{max}$ set by an ultraviolet cutoff $\Lambda c^{4} \approx$ (Planck or QCD scale).
+The superfluid vacuum admits a maximum creation rate $\Gamma{max}$ set by an ultraviolet cutoff $\Lambda c^{4} \approx$ (Planck or QCD scale) (Barvinsky & Vilkovisky 1990; Goroff & Sagnotti 1985).
 When baryonic density drives the system toward this saturation — expected deep inside astrophysical black holes and in the pre-bounce cores of massive stars — the exponential screening factor approaches zero and the condensate is forced far from its de Sitter ground state.

 In this extreme limit, the system saturates at the maximum creation rate $\Gamma{max}$​, reverting to the highly excited superfluid phase thought to govern the early universe (analogous to Volovik's regularized horizons).

-Qualitatively, such regularized horizons can support trapped quasi-normal modes, leading to gravitational-wave "echoes" in the post-merger ringdown and modest deviations from pure-GR core-collapse waveforms — phenomena common to many singularity-free gravity models.
+Qualitatively, such regularized horizons can support trapped quasi-normal modes, leading to gravitational-wave "echoes" in the post-merger ringdown and modest deviations from pure-GR core-collapse waveforms (Cardoso et al. 2016) — phenomena common to many singularity-free gravity models.
 Quantitative waveforms require full non-linear numerical evolution of the action, which is in preparation.

 <div style="page-break-after: always;"></div>